neoremind/fluent-validator/README.md

 #### 2.8.3 putClosure2Context
 Use `putClosure2Context()` method, it offers the closure functionality.
-The classic situation is when the caller wants to obtain an instance or value where the invocation is delegated down to the validator to do real call later which can be a time-consuming and complex job.
-And you do not want to waste any time or any logic code to set it again from the caller.
+In some situations, when the caller wants to obtain an instance or value where the invocation is delegated down to the validator to do real call later which can be a time-consuming and complex job, and you do not want to waste any time or any logic code to set it again from the caller, it is the best place to use putClosure2Context().

-Below is an example of reuse the *allManufacturers* that is set by invoking `closure.executeAndGetResult()` method within the validator, notice that `manufacturerService.getAllManufacturers()` which may perform rpc call.
-And the caller of Fluent Validator can get the result by simply invoking `closure.getResult()` method.
+Below is an example of reusing the *allManufacturers* that is set by invoking `closure.executeAndGetResult()` method within the validator, notice that `manufacturerService.getAllManufacturers()` may perform rpc call.
+And the caller can get the result by simply invoking `closure.getResult()` method.

     Car car = getValidCar();